Pope Pius XII and the raid on the Roman ghetto: Events prior to the razzia

-Rabbi Dalin has queried Zuccotti's methodology and conclusions, writing that "There exists testimony from a Good Samaritan priest that Bishop Giuseppe Nicolini of Assisi, holding a letter in his hand, declared that the pope had written to request help for Jews during the German roundup of Italian Jews in 1943.
+Dalin has queried Zuccotti's methodology and conclusions, writing, "There exists testimony from a Good Samaritan priest that Bishop Giuseppe Nicolini of Assisi, holding a letter in his hand, declared that the pope had written to request help for Jews during the German roundup of Italian Jews in 1943.
 But because the priest did not actually read the letter, Zuccotti speculates that the bishop may have been deceiving him — and thus that this testimony should be rejected.
 Compare this skeptical approach to evidence with her treatment, for example, of a 1967 interview in which the German diplomat Eitel F. Möllhausen said he had sent information to the Nazis' ambassador to the Vatican, Ernst von Weizsäcker, and 'assumed' that Weizsäcker passed it on to Church 'officials'.
 Zuccotti takes this as unquestionable proof that the pope had direct foreknowledge of the German roundup".
+(Dalin doesn't provide a reference for Zuccotti's having written that Möllhausen simply "assumed" Weizsäcker passed this information on to Church officials.
+In her book Under His Very Windows: The Vatican and the Holocaust in Italy, Zuccotti wrote, "The ambassador was eager to see that the Jews were privately warned and dispersed before they could be arrested.
+According to Möllhausen, Weizsäcker’s office therefore informed officials at the Vatican Secretariat of State of German plans for a roundup.
+These officials certainly notified the pope."
+Zuccotti's own reference is to Black Sabbath: A Journey through a Crime against Humanity by Robert Katz, who was the historian who conducted the 1967 interview with Möllhausen.
+In Black Sabbath, Katz wrote, regarding a telegram Möllhausen received saying Hitler had ordered that all of Rome's thousands of Jews be transported, "He passed it along to Weizsacker’s embassy, which in turn enlightened the Vatican.”
+Katz also wrote, summarizing his view of the situation as of October 6, "from that moment on the highest authorities of the Church, including Pope Pius XII, knew beyond any doubt that the Germans were planning to deport the Jews of Rome.”)

-Pius offers loan to Jews
+Pius agrees to lend Jews of Rome ransom demanded by SS

 SS Lieutenant Colonel Herbert Kappler is "notorious for holding the Jews of Rome for ransom" due to his demand of 50 kilograms of gold, for which he was convicted of extortion by an Italian court after the war.
 In fact, it is possible that Kappler's intentions were to "bribe Berlin [rather] than to shake down the Jews."
 The Jews of Rome turned to the pope in an attempt to meet the ransom.
-Pius XII offered to loan the Jews the gold, with no deadline for repayment and no interest.
+Pius offered to loan the Jews the gold, with no deadline for repayment and no interest.
 However, this loan never took place because the Jews came up with the required amount on their own by 28 September.
 A German cable from 11 October, which does not mention their recent receipt of the extorted gold, ordered Kappler to proceed with the deportation as planned.